PawelKozarzewski/Conway/README.md

 After the simulation is finished you can:
 - restart the simulation.
 Resets stats.
 - continue the simulation.
 Continues simulation for another amount of generations specified in settings.
 - save and exit the program.
-Saves the game state to a text file
+Saves the game state to a text file.
 - exit the program

 ## **Game save:**